Accessibility statement for Derbyshire Healthcare NHS Foundation Trust’s website

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-This website was initially tested on 20 September 2019.
+This website was last tested on 15 September 2023.
 The test was carried out internally by the Trust.
 We tested a sample of pages from the website using the gov.uk checklist for website accessibility and the web accessibility evaluation tool created by WebAim.